Jeff2Ma/postcss-lazysprite/examples/hover.md

 ### Config

-special config is no needed.
+special config is not needed.

 ### File tree